Scope

 public void returnGreater(int num) {

-// The "this" keyword can be used to access instance variables in the event of a conflict.
+if (this.num > num) { // The "this" keyword is used to access *instance variables* in the event of a conflict

-//this.num is defined
+//this.num is the instance var

 return this.num;